 We have a few travel tips for you and even got the experts at Disney who had a hand in creating the new park weigh in on their “must sees”.

 1. Visit now or later?
-First off, decide if you have to visit Disney California Adventure this summer.
+First off, decide if you have to visit Disney California Adventure in the summer summer.
 Cars Land has received a lot of hype and the always busy summer will have longer lines than normal for the new rides.
 Southern California weather is gorgeous year round, especially in September!

 2. Extra Magic Hours.
 If you’ve decided to visit this summer consider staying at a Disneyland hotel.
 Guests of resort hotels receive an Extra Magic Hour from 7-8 AM at Disneyland and Disney California Adventure (DCA) on alternating days.
 This is a HUGE perk to avoid long lines.
 Check the daily calendar for schedules and updates.
 Annual Passholders can take advantage of Extra Magic Hours (once per park) through September13, 2012.
 You must registerto take advantage of this offer.